 |Clicked on an organic search listing||5-10||This is a very flexible category that can result in accidental visits.|

 |Clicked on a paid search ad||5-10||PPC is a priority, and weighted heavily.|

 |Unique: Visited Pricing Page||40||Your pricing page should be rated very heavily.|

 |Unique: Submitted Contact Us Form||40||Certain forms are far more indicative of buying interest.
 Submitting a Contact Us Form will result in a prospect becoming immediately qualified.|

 Multiple Score Sheets will allow you to create up to 4 additional scoring sheets in addition to your default score sheet that can be used to expand your current scoring model.
-Multiple Score Sheets lets you customize your lead scoring rules for different teams, regions/geography, products/divisions, customers vs prospects, or any other segmentation of your marketing efforts.
+This lets you customize your lead scoring rules for different teams, regions/geography, products/divisions, customers vs prospects, or any other segmentation of your marketing efforts.